Investigate the Cause of Your TMJ

 The Best TMJ Treatment For Your Pain

-Therapy Can Be An Effective TMJ Treatment
+At-Home Therapy Can Be An Effective Adjunct Treatment for TMJ Pain

 Physical therapy such as ultrasound, moist heat and ice, and exercises sooth, stretch and strengthen your jaw muscles.